 In immigration adjudication, an "equity" is a positive fact about an applicant's life or ties to the United States that a decision-maker may weigh in the applicant's favor when exercising discretion.
 The word is borrowed from older equity-law tradition where a court would consider fairness factors that strict legal rules did not capture.
 Per Wolfsdorf Rosenthal's May 2026 employer advisory, the term is a term of art, not everyday English.

-In practice, an equity is anything a person can document that suggests admitting them as a lawful permanent resident serves the public interest, supports U.S. citizen or lawful permanent resident family members, or reflects a sustained record of contribution to a community.
-Equities live on one side of a scale.
-Negative factors such as overstays, unauthorized employment, prior denials, criminal arrests, or fraud allegations live on the other.
-An adjudicating officer is now expressly directed by PM-602-0199 to weigh both sides individually, per Harris Beach Murtha's May 2026 analysis.
+In plain terms, an equity is anything you can prove that shows letting you stay as a lawful permanent resident is a good outcome: it serves the public interest, supports your U.S. citizen or lawful permanent resident family, or reflects years of contributing to a community.
+Picture an old-fashioned balance scale.
+Your equities, things like long U.S. residence, close family, steady work, and taxes paid on time, sit on one side.
+Negative factors, such as overstays, unauthorized employment, prior denials, criminal arrests, or fraud allegations, sit on the other.
+PM-602-0199 now expressly directs the officer to weigh both pans against each other, one fact at a time, per Harris Beach Murtha's May 2026 analysis.

 Where Does the Phrase "Unusual or Outstanding Equities" Come From?